A tale of three homotopies: Introduction

-\textbf{Acknowledgements. } We would like to thank David Khudaverdyan for inspiring discussions, Urtzi Buijs and Aniceto Murillo for sending us a copy of their unpublished preprint~\cite{BM2}, and Alberto Canonaco for sending a copy of his paper~\cite{Can1}.
-Special thanks are due to Bruno Vallette for numerous useful discussions, and for sharing his work in progress~\cite{Val12} and to Ezra Getzler for enlightening discussions of \cite{Get}.
-We also wish to thank the referee for most thorough reading of the paper, and numerous suggestions that improved the exposition a lot; in particular, Section~\ref{concordance-operad} owes its clarity to the referee.
-The final version of this paper was prepared while the first author was visiting Maria Ronco at University of Talca; he is most grateful for the invitation and the excellent working conditions enjoyed during his stay there.
+We would like to thank David Khudaverdyan for inspiring discussions, Urtzi Buijs and Aniceto Murillo for sending copies of their related work, and Alberto Canonaco for sending a copy of~\cite{Can1}.
+Special thanks are due to Bruno Vallette for numerous useful discussions and for sharing a preliminary version of \cite{Val12}, to Ezra Getzler for enlightening discussions of \cite{Get}, and to Martin Markl and Martin Doubek for discussions of rich ideas of \cite{Mar2} and \cite{Doubek}.
+Some extensive work on this paper was done while the first author was visiting Maria Ronco at University of Talca; he is most grateful for the invitation and the excellent working conditions enjoyed during his stay there.